 These three dams make up what is called the Wayne N. Aspinall Storage Unit, named after the Colorado congressman instrumental in implementing the project.
 The Aspinall unit is one of the four main units of the Upper Colorado River Storage Project (UCRSP).
 The other large dams in this project include Navajo Dam in New Mexico, Flaming Gorge Dam in Utah, and Glen Canyon Dam in Utah.
 The primary purpose of this project is to provide water storage to the Upper Colorado River Basin states of Colorado, Wyoming, New Mexico and Utah.

 The three dams in Curecanti each serve a specific purpose, and work as a system to store water, produce electricity, and regulate water flow for downstream irrigation, flood control, and habitat mitigation.
 There is no question the dams have altered the natural environment.
-Because of the dams, once agriculturally useless land is now fertile.
+Because of the dams, landscapes that were native desert and scrub were altered for agricultural use.
 Forty miles of a once wild, prize-fishing river is impounded.
 The effects can be judged both positive and negative.

 Blue Mesa Dam is a 390ft. high earth and rock fill dam.
 It was the first large dam built on the Gunnison River.
 Finished in 1965, Blue Mesa Dam impounded the Gunnison River to create the largest body of water in Colorado.
 Blue Mesa Reservoir is 20 miles long with 96 mile of shoreline.
 While Blue Mesa Dam does produce hydroelectricity, its primary purpose is to store water.
 Blue Mesa Dam can be viewed from the Blue Mesa Dam Overlook on CO Highway 92 approximately 1 mile from the junction with U.S. Highway 50.